khulnasoft-lab/design.khulnasoft.com/contents/components/stepper.md

   - Permanently dismissible only when the alert relates to a user’s individual instance and wasn’t triggered by a system condition.
 -->

-- Steps are always linear, forcing the user to complete them in a specific order.
+- Steps are always linear, guiding the user to complete them in a specific order.
 - Any step can be optional.
 - Users can return to a previous step through a visible **Back** button or the browser back button.
 - Users progress to the next page through a primary button with descriptive button text.